How To: Tile a Sprite

 This sample takes advantage of the texture addressing modes of the graphics card to duplicate a texture across the area defined for drawing by SpriteBatch.Draw.
 Using SpriteSortMode.Immediate allows us to set the TextureAddressMode directly and enable wrapping.
 Other address modes (such as mirroring) can create interesting results.

 The Complete Sample

-The code in this topic shows you the technique.
-You can download a complete code sample for this topic, including full source code and any additional supporting files required by the sample.
+The code in this tutorial illustrates the technique described in the text.
+A complete code sample for this tutorial is available for you to download, including full source code and any additional supporting files required by the sample.

-- Follow the procedures of How To: Draw a Sprite.
+- Follow steps 1–4 of How To: Draw a Sprite.

 - Call SpriteBatch.Draw with the sprite to tile, the starting position of the sprite, the source rectangle you created, and other relevant parameters.